 Alternatively, the luthier may also insert a section of graphite beneath the fretboard or the neck itself will feature an insert of hardwood on the back of the neck.
 While not adjustable, both measures can help improve the stability of a guitar’s neck.

 To explain why some guitars utilize truss rods and some do not, it helps to understand a little about the differences in tension between steel and nylon strings.

 The first three, or highest 3 strings on a nylon string guitar (E, B, and G) are single strands of nylon.
 The top three strings (D, A, and E) consist of copper-coated strands of wrapped nylon.

 Due to the lower tension of nylon strings compared to steel, the sound waves produced have a higher vibrational amplitude.
 For those unfamiliar with the term, this simply means the range of vibrational movement outward from the center (the point of equilibrium) at the peak of vibration.

-Because of this, classical guitars mostly have wider necks than steel strings to prevent the strings from clashing with each other.
+Because of this, classical guitars mostly have wider necks than steel strings to prevent the strings from clashing.
 The wider the neck the more stable the neck is under tension.
 However, many guitarists believe the wider string spacing results in a guitar being more difficult to play compared to a steel string.